 Ricky enjoyed many things in life.
 He enjoyed simple things like mowing the yard, grilling hot wings and watching football.
 He liked watching movies, especially scary movies.
 He had several nice guns that he enjoyed shooting.
 However, his greatest joy was his music.
 He loved music.
 His stereo equipment was nothing less than spectacular.
 He listened to anything from classical to the blues to classic rock.
 He was also a man of family.
 As he got older, he really spent a lot of time with his sisters and his mother before she passed earlier in the year.
 He loved seeing his children and grandchildren.
 He is truly loved and will be missed by many.

-To send flowers to Ricky's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ricky Goad, please visit our floral store.